Jephtha-T/DMS_CW2024/README.md

 ActiveActor
 - getClass().getResource(IMAGE_LOCATION + imageName).toExternalForm() changed to Objects.requireNonNull(getClass().getResource(IMAGE_LOCATION + imageName)).toExternalForm()) to prevent null pointer exception
 - this.setImage(new Image(IMAGE_LOCATION + imageName)); removed as setimage using getClass().getResource() is more efficient, portable and flexible for javaFx applications compared to direct pathing
+- Added error logging in case image is not loaded properly

 ActiveActorDestructible (This is not merged with ActiveActor for maintainability incase any new features include non destructible objects)
 - setDestroyed method removed, integrated directly into destroy() to set isDestroyed to true when called